anoobsa/Snake-Game/README.md

 Note:

-1.If turtle module is not present in your code runnning platform,then install turtle module and rerun the code.(Pycharm contains inbuilt turtle module)
+1. If turtle module is not present in your code runnning platform,then install turtle module and rerun the code.(Pycharm contains inbuilt turtle module)
-2.Dont run the files separtely.
+2. Dont run the files separtely.
 Run the MAIN file alone.

 About the Game: